markrogoyski/itertools-php/README.md

 ```

 ### Chunkwise
-Return chunks of elements from given collection.
+Return elements in chunks of a certain size.

 ```Single::chunkwise(iterable $data, int $chunkSize)```